jao321/YClon/README.md

 # YClon

-Python3 script used to group B cells into clones (clonotypes) to be used in Mac OS, Linux and Windows 10.
-By default it takes MiAIRR formated .tsv files.
+YClon is a fast computational method for grouping B cell receptor (BCR) clones, which requires the user to provide a BCR annotated repertoire in the Minimal Information Adaptive Immune Receptor Repertoire (MiAIRR) format.
+This tool is particularly useful for analyzing antibody repertoires that contain a large number of sequences, such as those with more than 1,000,000 sequences, and for analyzing multiple repertoires simultaneously.

-Installation: Make sure you have a Python 3.7.3 or later version and pip3 installed.
+The first step of YClon involves subsetting the data based on shared V and J gene segments and CDR3 length.
+The next step involves decomposing the sequences into n-grams of size 3, which are then counted and used to form a vector.
+To determine the similarity of sequences, the cosine similarity between the vectors is calculated.
+In order to further enhance the accuracy of the grouping process, the n-gram frequency is normalized using the TF-IDF weighting method.

-              It uses the following python libraries that are not on python standard installation: alive_progress,pandas, numpy, sklearn, hdbscan and sparse_dot_topn.
+The Python3 script implemented for that can be used in Mac OS, Linux and Windows 10.
+To install and run this software, please ensure that you have Python 3.7.3 or a later version.

-              To install those libraries you can use pip command:
+Furthermore, to use this tool, you will need to install several Python libraries that are not included in the standard Python distribution.
+These libraries include alive_progress, pandas, numpy and scikit-learn.
+To install these libraries, you can use the pip command in your terminal or command prompt on your operating system:

               pip3 install alive_progress pandas numpy scikit-learn